idia640/presentations/week03/PITCHME.md

 - Interaction is structured.
 - CA uses naturally occurring interactions to include both verbal and non-verbal conduct.

-Note: CA emerged out of ethnomethodology

----

-From Sacks, 1992, vol. I: 3):

-- A. This is Mr. Smith, may I help you?

-- B: I can't hear you

-- A. This is Mr. Smith

-- B: Smith

 Note:

-"Talk" is quite systematic.
-Language has certain regularities.
+CA emerged out of ethnomethodology and the ida that "talk" is quite systematic; language has certain regularities.

 Conversation analysts find patterns that can be formulated as normative behavior.
 They do so by gathering many instances of talk across many similar situations.